The Paleo Recipe Book

 If I’m working with an athlete who is strong enough to maintain a forefoot position, had an appropriate injury history, and was training for a suitable distance – I’d definitely encourage them to adopt a forefoot position.
 However, if I did this with every athlete I work with, there’d be some very broken runners leaving my care!

-Then there’s the importance of the goal distance.
-Research by Pete Larson (@RunBlogger), published in 2011 entitled “Foot strike patterns of recreational and sub-elite runners in a long-distance road race” shows that a significant proportion of those who start long distance (marathon) running events as forefoot runners in the first 10km, often end up as heel strikers by the end of the race.
+Then there’s the importance of the type of runner you’re dealing with (middle distance vs ultrarunner for example).
+Research by Pete Larson (@RunBlogger), published in 2011 entitled “Foot strike patterns of recreational and sub-elite runners in a long-distance road race” indicates that a significant proportion of those who start long distance (marathon) running events as midfoot/forefoot runners in the first 10km, often end up as heel strikers by the latter stages of the race.

 • Those who heel strike AND over-stride with a low cadence